easydiffusion/easydiffusion.github.io/docs/_docs/installation.md

 ## System Requirements
 1. Windows 10/11, Linux or Mac.
 2. An NVIDIA graphics card, preferably with 4GB or more of VRAM or an M1 or M2 Mac.
 But if you don't have a compatible graphics card, you can still use it with a "[Use CPU](/docs/settings/#system-settings)" setting.
 It'll be very slow, but it should still work.
+3. 8GB of RAM and 20GB of disk space.

 You do not need anything else.
 You do not need WSL, Docker or Conda.
 The installer will take care of it.